lexfrl/react-layer-stack/README.md

 #### `<Layer />`

-`id: string` - a Layer identificator
+`id: string` - a Layer identificator.
+There could be only one layer with the same `id`

 `initialArgs` - initial arguments for a Layer